More than just a summer destination

 In the summer months, softball, basketball, tennis, and volleyball courts keep people active at the Tupper Lake Municipal Park.
 But in the dead of winter, it is an outdoor skating rink that summons families.
 Skaters of all varieties can enjoy free skating under the lights of the outdoor skating rink.
 In addition to the rink at the park, skaters can also find free public skating indoors at the Tupper Lake Memorial Civic Center, as well as the outdoor rink in the nearby village of Piercefield.

 But what really gets things moving are the hockey tournaments.
-This weekend (Jan 8-10), The Phil Edwards Memorial Hockey Tournament hits the ice at the Tupper Lake Memorial Civic Center for what is one of the largest tournaments of the year.
+The weekend of Jan.
+4-6, The Phil Edwards Memorial Hockey Tournament hits the ice at the Tupper Lake Memorial Civic Center for what is one of the largest tournaments of the year.
 With two divisions and eight teams, if you want to catch some fast action hockey for free, this is your opportunity to check it out.
-As for women's hockey, their big showcase in Tupper Lake is during the Empire State Winter Games when some of the best female hockey players from around the state battle it out for gold, silver, and bronze.
-The Empire State Winter Games take over the Tupper Lake Memorial Civic Center from February 5-7, 2016.

 As we watch the temperatures drop, and the frozen cap start to form on the lakes and ponds where we were recently paddling, you can see the anglers getting antsy.
 See, much like true Tupper Lake residents, the fish in our lakes, ponds, rivers, and streams do not hibernate either.
 So, if you enjoy fishing in the warmer months, ice fishing may very well surprise you with one of the best days you’ve had all winter.
 In fact, I know people that prefer ice fishing over warm weather fishing any day.